 The people will sweat so profusely on the Day of Resurrection that their sweat will sink seventy cubits deep into the earth, and it will rise up till it reaches the people’s mouths and ears.

 Since the matter speaks of the Day of Judgment and people would have already died and there would be no death afterwards, the statement is not problematic scientifically.
 These statements from the Prophet (ﷺ) inform us that he knew the significance of the sun and the extent of its heat and its impact on people.
 If the intended meaning of Qur’an 18:86 and 18:90 was a sunset and sunrise on the earth, then we would not have found such statements from the Prophet (ﷺ).
 Now surely, Taverille cannot argue that the people Dhul Qarnayn encountered at the physical location of sunset and sunrise sweated so much that they were drowning in it.
 On one hand we have direct statements from the Prophet (ﷺ) which inform us that it is not possible for the sun to be that close to the humans and on the other hand we have rules made up by Taverille which confine many limits and eventually reach a distorted conclusion that the sun is actually on the earth according to the Qur’an.
-If you find the menacing warnings in the Qur’an somewhat disturbing and wish to gain peace of mind, you may choose Taverille’s distortions and if you wish to adopt a stance that is based on evidence, then you may side with the Qur’an.
+If you find the menacing warnings in the Qur’an somewhat disturbing and wish to gain peace of mind, you may choose Taverille’s distortions and if you wish to adopt a stance that is based on evidence, then you should side with the Qur’an.

 Martin claims that the knowledge of the roundness of the earth came to the Arabs after Ptolemy’s Almagest was translated into Arabic in the 8th century CE.
 Does he honestly think that all Muslims would have easily changed their understanding of scripture just because a ‘foreign scientific book of the disbelievers’ was translated into Arabic and said something?
 If the Muslims since the time of the Prophet (ﷺ) truly believed the earth was flat according to Qur’an and Ahadith, then one would have seen them rejecting this theory and making a massive issue out of it by the likes of what was done earlier and later on by the Christians by burning books teaching a spherically shaped earth.
 There were no Muslim Copernicus’s and Galileos’ when it came to this subject and the reason for that is because they already believed this theory to be in line with their scriptural understanding.